 The secure state is indicated by messages and LED displayed by the TOE, as defined within the Guidance documentation [AGD].

-9 BSI-CC-PP-0098-2018 (version 1.3) and BSI-CC-PP-0098-2018 (version 1.5.4) was chosen by the ST author, as the PP version referenced in [eHCT-PP] is not consistent with the Konnektor specification version matching [gemSpec_KT].
+9 BSI-CC-PP-0098-2018 (version 1.5.4) was chosen by the ST author, as the PP version referenced in [eHCT-PP] is not consistent with the Konnektor specification version matching [gemSpec_KT].